-According to YNaija, in 2021, Nwaogu was among the “100 Most Powerful Young Nigerians.”
+According to YNaija, in 2021 and 2026, Nwaogu was one of the “100 Most Powerful Young Nigerians” and “100 Most Impactful People in Tech”.
 He has also been described by Legit.ng, in 2022, as one of the “8 most outstanding business personalities in Nigeria in the Startup sector”, and in 2025, by Vanguard as one of the “innovators shaping Africa’s digital future”.
-Nonetheless, Chidi Nwaogu is a tech entrepreneur, entrepreneurial ecosystem builder, and software engineer.
+Nonetheless, Chidi Nwaogu is a tech entrepreneur and software engineer.
 He started his entrepreneurial journey at 16 as an indie video game developer.

-In 2020, Nwaogu co-founded Savvy, a global business incubation and acceleration company for aspiring and early-stage entrepreneurs passionate about solving some of the world’s most pressing problems.
+In 2020, Nwaogu co-founded Savvy, a global business incubation and acceleration company for aspiring and early-stage entrepreneurs.
 In 2022, HundrED.org recognized Savvy as one of the “100 most impactful and scalable innovations in education”.
-In 2017, he co-founded Publiseer, a digital distribution company for independent African content creators, which was, in 2023, recognized by Ernst & Young as one of the “100 most meaningful businesses in the world”.
-In 2025, he co-founded Efiwe, a mobile-first, AI-powered coding education platform that helps anyone learn to code using just a smartphone, even offline.
+In 2017, he co-founded Publiseer, a digital distribution company for independent African content creators, which was, in 2023, recognized by MB100 as one of the “100 most meaningful businesses in the world”.
+In 2025, he co-founded Efiwe, a mobile-first, offline-capable, AI-powered coding education platform.
+In 2026, Efiwe as one of the five startups recognized by ITU as one of the “top startups leveraging AI to improve learning and upskilling”.

 Since Nwaogu was 19, he has co-founded, grown, and sold two tech companies.
 One of them is LAGbook, a social network that garnered over 1M registered users within 3 years and was acquired in 2013 by a Canadian tech company.
 To give back, Nwaogu mentors and supports entrepreneurs through organizations like Startupbootcamp, Access Bank’s Africa FinTech Foundry, Seedstars, the UN Investment Readiness Program, Because Accelerator, the Tony Elumelu Foundation Entrepreneurship Programme, the Founder Institute, and the French Development Agency.